Fletman/Fletbot/README.md

   - Note: Creating a new campaign is covered under [bot commands](#commands)
 - Each campaign created within this directory will contain a Lore folder, within which there will be a folder for every class.
   - Note: At present, Fletbot only supports the core 5e classes.
 A future update may allow for custom/homebrew classes.
   - Each class's folder contains data that only a character of that class knows.
     - To add a lore fact to a class, inside the class folder create a file whose name is the lore's name.
     - To add information that will be available to all players, create a file in the All folder instead of a specific class.
     - Each folder also contains a 'knowledge.txt' file.
 This file contains a list of all the monsters a character is able to see the stats of.
       - See [bot commands](#commands) for adding monsters to these lists.
+- The campaign directory also contains a Maps folder to store maps in any (Discord-supported) image format

 ## Running
 ### Startup